 - To study the different types of diseases.

-- To understand the contribution of genes in the development of the disease.
+- To study the contribution of genes in the development of the disease.

 - For testing the safety of vaccines and toxicity of drugs before they are used on humans.

-- To study how genes are regulated and how do they affect the normal functions of the body and its development.
+- To study how genes are regulated and how do they affect the normal functioning of the body and its development.

 Few Important Questions